 The Averett University Nursing Program is designed to prepare students to practice as professional licensed nurses in a variety of clinical settings.
-Upon successful completion of the nursing program, the graduate may submit an application for licensure to the board of nursing where they wish to be licensed/registered.
+Averett University's School of Nursing (AUSON) graduates who successfully complete the curriculum leading to the BSN degree may sit for the NCLEX-RN in the state of Virginia.